Franqueville-Saint-Pierre

 Franqueville-Saint-Pierre (/fr/) is a commune in the Seine-Maritime department in the Normandy region in northern France.
+It was created in 1970 by the merger of two former communes: Notre-Dame-de-Franqueville and Saint-Pierre-de-Franqueville.

 Geography

 A small light industrial and farming town situated some 5 mi southeast of the centre of Rouen, at the junction of the D7, D138 and the D6014 roads.